Photovoltaics - Temperature Coefficient and Power

 The effective power indicates which power can ideally be achieved at the corresponding temperature.
 The temperature or the effective power can be calculated from the other three values.

-Example: at a temperature on the photovoltaic modules of 60 °C and the set temperature coefficient, the effective power is 86 percent.
+Example: at a temperature on the photovoltaic modules of 60 °C and the set temperature coefficient, the effective power is 86 percent, at 6000 watts nominal power these are 5160 watts.

 Solar - Photovoltaics - Calculator | German: Photovoltaik - Rechner